-14. Degree Requirements
+14. Degree and Certificate Requirements

-14.2 To be a candidate for a degree at the end of the semester, a student must be enrolled in or have completed all degree requirements by the 60th class day of the fall or spring semester, or the 15th class day of the second summer term either in residence or at another college or university.
-Proof of enrollment in any courses taken at another college or university must be provided to the Office of the Registrar, Degree Audit by the above deadlines.
-A student must be enrolled in their degree-granting college(s) and major(s) at the beginning of the student’s last semester at Texas A&M to be a candidate for a degree from that college.
+14.2 To be a candidate for a degree and/or certificate at the end of the semester, a student must be enrolled in or have completed all program requirements by the 60th class day of the fall or spring semester, or the 15th class day of the second summer term either in residence or at another college or university.
+Documentation of enrollment in any in-progress courses, that have not yet been transferred but are needed to fulfill program requirements, taken at another college or university must be provided to the Office of the Registrar, Degree Audit by the above deadlines.
+This documentation may only be submitted for coursework that is currently in-progress at another college or university.
+All completed transfer courses must be graded and posted to a candidate’s education record by the deadlines set in this student rule.
+Failure to submit appropriate transcripts or documentation will result in the student being removed from graduation candidacy.

 14.3 Undergraduate Double Majors